bbfrederick/rapidtide/INSTALL.rst

 first make sure you have docker installed and properly configured, then run the following:
 ::

-    docker pull fredericklab/rapidtide:VERSIONNUMBER
+    docker pull fredericklab/rapidtide:latest-release

 This will download the docker container from dockerhub.
-It's around 4GB, so it may take some time, but it caches the file locally, so you won't have to do this again unless the container updates.
-To use a particular version, replace VERSIONNUMBER with the version of the container you want.
+It's around a 3GB download, so it may take some time, but it caches the file locally, so you won't have to do this again unless the container updates.
+To use a particular version, replace "latest-release" with the version of the container you want.

 If you like to live on the edge, just use: